tomkaoru/CLANNAD-Face-Recognition/README.md

 3 . **Create a model. ```train.py```**
 - Created a sequential model (four-layer neural network) using Keras.
 Then trained the model on training images resized to 100x100.
-- Model takes in rgb information from all pixels (100x100x3 = 30000).
+- Model takes in RGB information from all pixels (100x100x3 = 30000).
 It has the output layer with 8 nodes (for 8 characters).
-The character with the highest output value is the one the model recognize as the character in the image.
+The character with the highest output value is the one the model recognizes as the character in the image.
 - Set the number of epochs to 30 (to prevent overfitting).

     ```